 To quote 24601, who am I?

-The main relevant bits are that I am a software engineer (or developer, programmer, whatever you want to call it), with almost three decades of professional experience in a wide variety of languages, system, techniques, and domains.
-The past several years, I have been focusing mainly on web development, mainly using Ruby on Rails.
+The main relevant bits are that I am a software engineer (or developer, programmer, whatever you want to call it), with over three decades of professional experience in a wide variety of languages, system, techniques, and domains.
+The past several years, I have been focusing mainly on Ruby, both on and off Rails.
 Now I'm trying to get away from the "selling time" hamster-wheel and into more "real value-adding consulting" -- if not in an advisory capacity then at least bringing my experience to bear on what the client needs by way of software I can develop, instead of just taking their orders.

 But that's just the dry boring bits.
 An "About Me" page is for more than that.
 So let's see what questions you might want answered.